Condos and Colocation

 MOU

-Every customer will agree and sign an MOU that describes requirements, responsibilities and fees according to the hardware to be housed by ARCH.
+Every customer must agree to the requirements by signing an MOU that describes requirements, responsibilities, and fees according to the hardware to be housed at MARCC.
+This MOU will be negotiated by both parties.

 Audits